Abhishekerai18/ColmarAcademyProject/README.md

 ### Credits
 Images and videos used in the website are sourced from various royalty-free image and video repositories.
 ### License
-This project is licensed under the MIT License.
+This project is licensed free (No any requirment of license.